genomecare-rnd/SyntheticDataGeneration/README.md

 2. Align trimmed reads to the hg19 reference index using Bowtie2
 3. Convert SAM to BAM, then sort and index the alignment files
 4. Remove duplicate reads using samtools rmdup -s (single-end mode)
-5. Filter out only uniquely mapped reads and save them into the final *.unique* file
+5. Filter out only uniquely mapped reads and save them into the final ***.unique*** file For multiple samples, generate a ***.unique*** file for each sample, and record fetal fraction (FF) and GC contents values for each through a separate process